West Ham United v Leeds United

 Published

-BBC Local News: Leeds and West Yorkshire -- Live coverage of Sunday's FA Cup game between West Ham United and Leeds United.Full Article
+BBC Local News: Leeds and West Yorkshire -- Preview followed by live coverage of Sunday's Premier League game between West Ham United and Leeds United.Full Article

 Published

-BBC Local News: Leeds and West Yorkshire -- Live coverage of Sunday's FA Cup game between West Ham United and Leeds United.Full Article
+BBC Local News: Leeds and West Yorkshire -- Preview followed by live coverage of Sunday's Premier League game between West Ham United and Leeds United.Full Article

-Follow all the action right here as West Ham take on Leeds United in the FA Cup at the London Stadium
+West Ham boss David Moyes will be speaking to the media today at his press conference ahead of the Hammers' clash with Leeds United..

-David Moyes will be welcoming Marcelo Bielsa and Leeds United to the London Stadium for the third-round FA Cup tie on Sunday
+David Moyes was delighted to see off Leeds United and progress to the fourth round of the FA Cup

-Leeds United, West Ham and Newcastle were all reportedly interested in the youngster this January transfer window